Skip to main content

 3. You can't prove anything was delivered#

-The threshold: If any of your mail has legal, compliance, or payment implications, you need delivery proof.
+The threshold: If any of your mail has legal, compliance, or payment implications, confirm the mailing service and evidence required.
+Regular First-Class mail-stream scan updates are not legal proof.

 Drop a stamped letter in the mailbox or hand it to a clerk at the post office counter, and you have zero tracking.
 No delivery confirmation, no scan data, no timestamp.